 How do you build a bond between your child and their pediatric dentist, precisely?
 Here are some suggestions.

 Choose a Dentist that is Well-Suited for Your Child

 Getting the right pediatric dentist for your child is winning half the battle.
 When you find a dentist that works well with your child—or if you see someone with a proven track record of handling young patients—chances are, you’ve hit the jackpot.
 How your child perceives their dentist, after all, significantly impacts how they’ll respond to the rest of the treatment.

 If you’re new to choosing a pediatric dentist, it might be hard to know what to look for.
 Fortunately, we’ve got some guidelines you can jump off:

 - Are they a pediatric dentist?
-Pediatric dentists, as compared to general or family dentists, tend to focus their practice on younger patients.
-As such, they’re also trained in handling pediatric behavior, making it easier for them to quell any anxiety your child might have during the visit.
+Pediatric dentists, when compared to general or family dentists, tend to focus their practice on younger patients.
+These dentists are also trained in handling pediatric behavior, making it likely that they know how to quell any anxiety your child might have during the visit.

 - How well do they handle children?
 There’s a distinction between being trained in something and being able to handle it in practice.
 In picking the right dentist for your child, the latter reigns supreme.
 If you can’t find a pediatric dentist in your area, the next best thing is to find a dentist that’s good at dealing with children.

 - How does their office look?
 The dentist’s office factors in your child’s impression as much as the dentist does, so you might also want to take the office into account.
 Does it look clinical and sterile?
 Or does it look warm and welcoming?
 Do they have toys your children can play with?
 These are things you might want to consider when checking out the office.